 1. There are some water drips

 One of the interior signs of a roof leak is water drips from the ceiling.
 The drip does not have to be continuous to cause damage.
 Water can leak through the attic and into your ceiling, causing damp conditions.
 The water can also freeze and leak only when the ice begins to melt.
 This will often result in intermittent leaks even when it’s not raining.
+Before starting on your ceiling crack repair, you must find the source of the crack.
+If you have moisture damage or poorly installed ceiling sections.

 Chronic water drips and moisture issues can cause permanent damage to your roof.
 If there are poorly-jointed parts in the shingles or iron sheets, fixing the problem could be easier.
 However, if the leak is due to rust or a failing waterproof material, you may need a replacement.